Rainbow-Lam/Lab4/Lab4.md

 ```

 # Q3: Run the above tests again with the transformed outcome.
 Compare the differences in results.

+By running the normality plot again with the transformed outcome, the
+variable of each group become much more normally distributed.
+The data
+shifts from being positively skewed to being normally distributed.
+Hence, the transformed outcome meet the assumption of normality.

 ``` r
 ggplot(lab4data, aes(x = Performance_log)) + geom_histogram(binwidth = 0.25) + facet_wrap(~Group) + theme_classic()